-R (on the application of Pearce and another) (Respondents) v Parole Board of England and Wales (Appellant)
+R (on the application of Pearce and another) (Respondents) v Parole Board for England and Wales (Appellant)

 Case ID: 2022/0052

 Mr Pearce challenged the Decision by way of judicial review.
-The High Court dismissed the Mr Pearce’s claim and held that the Decision and the Guidance were lawful.
-On appeal, the Court of Appeal held that the Guidance contained unlawful misstatements of the law regarding the use of unproven allegations in the assessment of risk.
-However, the Decision itself was lawful as the Parole Board had made findings of fact on which it based its assessment of future risk.
+The High Court dismissed Mr Pearce's claim and held that the Decision and the Guidance were lawful.
+On appeal, the Court of Appeal held that the Guidance contained unlawful misstatements of the law regarding the use of unproved allegations in the assessment of risk.
+However, the Decision itself was held to have been proper and justified.
 The Parole Board now appeals to the Supreme Court, arguing that the Court of Appeal was wrong to hold that parts of the Guidance were unlawful.

 Parole Board for England and Wales